Prague Experience logoPrague tourist information & travel guide logo

 Charles Bridge & Prague Castle

-The Prague sights and tourist attractions are spread across all areas of the city centre.
+The main Prague sights, tourist attractions, entertainment and nightlife are spread across all five areas of the city centre, and it is easy to walk between them all.

 Where to Stay in Prague